The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds

 Define the spaces of \emph{resonant $k$-forms at~0}

 Here $\Omega^k$ is the (complexified) bundle of $k$-forms, $\mathcal L_X=d\iota_X+\iota_Xd$ is the Lie derivative with respect to~$X$, and for any distribution $u\in\mathcal D'(M;\Omega^k)$ we denote by $\WF(u)\subset T^*M\setminus 0$ the \emph{wavefront set} of $u$, see for instance~\cite[Chapter~8]{hoermander-03}.
-The wavefront set condition makes $\Res^k_0$ into a finite dimensional space, which is in fact the eigenspace at~0 of the operator $P_{k,0}:=-i\mathcal L_X$ as acting on certain anisotropic Sobolev spaces tailored to the flow.
-We also define the spaces of \emph{generalized resonant $k$-forms at~0}
+The wavefront set condition makes $\Res^k_0$ into a finite dimensional space, which is a consequence of the interpretation of $\Res_0^k$ as the eigenspace at~0 of the operator $P_{k,0}:=-i\mathcal L_X$ acting on certain anisotropic Sobolev spaces tailored to the flow (see \cite[Theorem~1.7]{faure-sjostrand-11} and~\cite[Lemma~2.2]{dyatlov-zworski-17}).
+We similarly define the spaces of \emph{generalized resonant $k$-forms at~0}

 The \emph{semisimplicity} condition for $k$-forms states that $\Res^{k,\infty}_0=\Res^k_0$, which means that the operator $P_{k,0}$ has no nontrivial Jordan blocks at~0.
 We also have the dual spaces of \emph{generalized coresonant $k$-forms at~0}, replacing $E_u^*$ with $E_s^*$ in the wavefront set condition: